shotgunsoftware/python-api/docs/cookbook/usage_tips.rst

 API Usage Tips
 ##############

-Below is a list of helpful tips when using the ShotGrid API.
+Below is a list of helpful tips when using the Flow Production Tracking API.
 We have tried to make the API very simple to use with predictable results while remaining a powerful tool to integrate with your pipeline.
 However, there's always a couple of things that crop up that our users might not be aware of.
 Those are the types of things you'll find below.
 We'll be adding to this document over